 The Ontario Human Rights Code (the “Code”) and the Canadian Human Rights Act protect employees against discrimination in the workplace.
 Employees who have been subject to discrimination or harassment based on personal characteristics such as, race, age, illness and disability, place of origin, and religious beliefs, among other grounds, have the ability to make a statutory complaint against their employer and other individuals who may have been involved.

 The Labour Relations Act and Duty of Fair Representation

 Unionized employees are represented by a trade union and are generally unable to sue their employers in court.
 Instead, unionized employees must follow the guidelines set out in the collective agreement, which is a written agreement addressing the employment relationship between the employer, union, and employees.
 Where a unionized employee alleges that he or she has been treated by their union in an arbitrary, discriminatory or bad faith matter, a complaint may be filed with the Ontario Labour Relations Board.

-Consult with a lawyer with exceptional experience at Whitten & Lublin Employment & Labour Lawyers.
-To book a consultation please contact us online or by phone at (866) 658-6811 or (416) 640-2667 today!
+Consult with a lawyer with an exceptional experience at Whitten & Lublin Employment & Labour Lawyers.
+To book a consultation please contact us online or by phone at (416) 640-2667 today!

 Why Clients Choose Us?

 - Nationally recognized in 2020 & 2018 as one of Canada's Top 10 Employment & Labour Law Firms, by Canadian Lawyer Magazine